EHR/EMR Integration with HL7 and FHIR Interface

 You can even do schema slicing to export these to a schema.
 There’s a built-in HL7 Differencing Engine to allow you to facilitate mappings between different versions so if you need your map from HL7 2.5 to 2.6 you could push a button or generate the map and you just need to make some adjustments.

 You would use this Data Mapper in every single case.
 You don’t need to learn different tools for every single standard you come across.
 After we’ve completed our mapping, we’ve configured a transformation module here to take that XML representation of HL7 and convert it to the actual HL7 delimited file.
-The next step is to define a transport.
+The next step is to define a Transport.

-Defining How the Data is Sent Out
+Defining How the Data is Sent Out – Transport

-The job of the transport, like the listener, is to determine how data is going to be sent out.
+The job of the Transport, like the Listener, is to determine how data is going to be sent out.
 You also have a chain of processes available if you need to encrypt, compress or otherwise do some manipulation on that data before it reaches the transport stage.
-If you can think of a way to send or receive data, there’s a transport available.
+If you can think of a way to send or receive data, there’s a Transport available.

-So, our first target system here is going to be doing an HTTP POST to a particular URL.
+So, our first Target System here is going to be doing an HTTP POST to a particular URL.
 Whereas our second one is going to be sending an HL7 message over the MLLP (Minimum Lower Level Protocol).
-The last stage is to define a target system.
-Like the source system, you’ll provide a name, and you have the ability again to choose an icon that best represents that system.
+The last stage is to define a Target System.
+Like the Source System, you’ll provide a name and you have the ability again to choose an icon that best represents that system.

 Testing Your Interface End-to-End

-After you’ve configured your interface, moving left to right following our assembly line approach, you’ll test it.
+After you’ve configured your interface, moving left to right following our assembly line approach you’ll test it.
 To test, you just have to go to route and switch to testing mode.
 There’s no compilation or deployment, and you can start your test from anywhere within here.
 What we’ll do in this particular case, is go to our source transform, click start test here, and provide a sample file that represents the data at that point.
 So here we’ll choose that we’re taking our data from the file and we’ll provide this test CSV sample.
 Then you go up and push execute test.

 Deploying Your Interface

-After you’ve completed your testing you can return to file management dialog and make a determination as to what you’d like to do at that interface.
+After you’ve completed your testing, you can return to file management dialog and make a determination as to what you’d like to do at that interface.
 You can take the directory where it’s stored and check it into a source repository like SVN get or SourceSafe.
 All of our configurations are stored in plain text XML and folders.

-You can connect up to the eiPlatform server, drag and drop and hot deploy it to be running immediately or you can share on our PilotFish Interface Exchange (PIE), a sort of App Store for interfaces.
-If you are a vendor and you’d like to provide an interface to your clients or users, you can very easily share that on the PilotFish Interface Exchange and they can use and download it.
+You can connect up to the eiPlatform server, drag & drop and hot deploy it to be running immediately or you can share on our PilotFish Interface Exchange (PIE), a sort of App Store for interfaces.
+If you are a vendor and you’d like to provide an interface for your clients or users, you can very easily share that on the PilotFish Interface Exchange (PIE) and they can use and download it.
 After you deployed an interface, you can monitor it using our eiDashboard.